CopterExpress/clover/clover_simulation/README.md

 ### Changing initial world

-By default, the `simulator.launch` file will start the simulation with [`resources/worlds/empty.world`](resources/worlds/empty.world) as its base world.
+By default, the `simulator.launch` file will start the simulation with [`resources/worlds/clover.world`](resources/worlds/clover.world) as its base world.
 Note that the `real_time_update_rate` is set to 250 - this is required for PX4 lockstep simulation to work correctly.

-If you wish to create your own world for the simulation, be sure to derive it from `empty.world` to avoid issues with PX4 plugins.
+If you wish to create your own world for the simulation, be sure to derive it from `clover.world` to avoid issues with PX4 plugins.

 You may set the world name in `simulator.launch` as the `world_name` parameter for `gazebo_ros` instance.